 Structure is the foundation — but it’s not the whole picture

 Structure is the first pillar of the STERA method because everything else builds on it.
-Trust deepens when structure is consistent.
+Trust (the next pillar in the STERA Method) deepens when structure is consistent.
 The relationship evolves when the structure adapts.
-Communication stays strong when the dynamic has a real shape to it.
+Communication and resilience stay strong when the dynamic has real shape.
+And structure can deepen when you understand the purpose.

 Phil has spent 20+ years in the Master/slave lifestyle — as a slave first, now as a Master.
 He’s a qualified executive coach, author of Light & Shadow: The Secrets of Power Exchange, and host of The Master/slave Lifestyle Podcast.